 Best Recipes For Stiffening Crochet Snowflakes

-There are many ready-to-use fabric stiffeners you can find on the market, such as Mod Podge, Aleene's fabric stiffener, API Fabric Stiffener, etc. However, I would also like to share a few of my favorite recipes that you can easily make at home to create your own fabric stiffener.
+There are many ready‑to‑use fabric stiffeners on the market...
+Mod Podge, Aleene’s, API Fabric Stiffener, and more.
+But if you enjoy DIY solutions, here are some of my favorite homemade stiffener recipes that you can easily make at home.

-• White School Glue or any other PVA (Polyvinyl Acetates) based glue
+• White school glue or any PVA‑based glue

 Home Recipes For Stiffening Crochet Snowflakes